sirkostya009/httx/README.md

 # tinymux

-Tinymux is an extremely thin and simple http multiplexer that is designed as a wrapper layer around standard library's http `ServeMux` to provide a simple way for implementing middleware, error handling and response writing.
+Tinymux is an extremely thin and simple http multiplexer that is designed as a wrapper layer for `http.ServeMux` to simplify usage of middleware, error handling and response writing.

 ## Usage